- Get Involved

 Progress is being made

 CCS is happening now and continuing to grow at a strong pace, with 12 large–scale integrated projects in operation preventing some 25 million tonnes of CO2 from reaching the Earth’s atmosphere each year.
-By 2016, a further eight CCS projects currently under construction will commence operation, increasing the amount of sequestered CO2 to some 38 million tonnes per year.
+By 2016, a further nine CCS projects currently under construction will commence operation, increasing the amount of sequestered CO2 by up to 40 million tonnes per year.
 This is more than the annual emissions of New Zealand, and equivalent to taking eight million cars off the road in the United States.
 Importantly, two projects under construction are in the power sector – Boundary Dam in Canada and Kemper County in the United States are both scheduled to commence operation in 2014.

 Numerous projects are undertaking CCS in response to, or in anticipation of, longer term climate policies or potential carbon offset markets.
 While this is promising, developing a business case without a revenue stream, such as enhanced oil recovery, remains a challenge.

 Characterising storage sites requires a long lead time, often 5–10 years or more.
 Projects that have not yet commenced active storage assessments are likely to struggle to operate before 2020.